 How a CCJ can affect a limited company

 If the CCJ is against a limited company, the limited liability should protect you personally, unless Personal Guarantees are in place.

-Failure to pay the debt could result in creditors pursuing further insolvency measures and could even result in the issuing of a winding-up petition, which could force your company into compulsory liquidation.
+Failing to pay the CCJ could result in creditors pursuing further insolvency measures and could even result in the issuing of a winding-up petition, which could force your company into compulsory liquidation.

 A County Court Judgement (CCJ) is an order issued by a county court to encourage a company or individual to repay outstanding debt.
 While the order doesn’t force the repayment, you could face serious, long-lasting consequences if you don’t pay back the outstanding amount.
 A CCJ will remain on your credit file for six years if you don’t settle within 30 days.
 During that time, creditors could resort to further measures such as bailiffs or a winding-up petition.